Bitlend-protocol/bitlend-docs/docs/pages/v1/getting-started.md

 See the interest rate data visualization notebook on [Observable](https://observablehq.com/@jflatow/compound-interest-rates){:target="_blank"} to visualize which interest rate model is currently applied to each market.

-Historical interest rates can be retrieved from the [MarketHistoryService API](/v2/api#MarketHistoryService).
+Historical interest rates can be retrieved from the [MarketHistoryService API](/v1/api#MarketHistoryService).

 Interest accrues to all suppliers and borrowers in a market when any Ethereum address interacts with the market’s cToken contract, calling one of these functions: mint, redeem, borrow, or repay.
 Successful execution of one of these functions triggers the `accrueInterest` method, which causes interest to be added to the underlying balance of every supplier and borrower in the market.
 Interest accrues for the current block, as well as each prior block in which the `accrueInterest` method was not triggered (no user interacted with the cToken contract).
 Interest compounds only during blocks in which the cToken contract has one of the aforementioned methods invoked.

 Here is an example of supply interest accrual:

-Alice supplies 1 ETH to the Compound protocol.
+Alice supplies 1 ETH to the Bitlend protocol.
 At the time of supply, the `supplyRatePerBlock` is 37893605 Wei, or 0.000000000037893605 ETH per block.
 No one interacts with the cEther contract for 3 Ethereum blocks.
 On the subsequent 4th block, Bob borrows some ETH.
 Alice’s underlying balance is now 1.000000000151574420 ETH (which is 37893605 Wei times 4 blocks, plus the original 1 ETH).
 Alice’s underlying ETH balance in subsequent blocks will have interest accrued based on the new value of 1.000000000151574420 ETH instead of the initial 1 ETH.
 Note that the `supplyRatePerBlock` value may change at any time.

 ### Calculating the APY Using Rate Per Block